S2much/D-THEX-ORION/README.md

 D-THEXIUM is a revolutionary machine-learning application/program that integrates blockchain technology with AI capabilities to address the challenges faced by the chemical industry.
 By leveraging a decentralized and tamper-proof ledger, smart contracts, and AI-driven data analysis, D-THEXIUM provides enhanced data integrity, security, and efficiency.

-## Installation

-Follow these step-by-step instructions to install D-THEXIUM:

-1. Clone the repository: `git clone https://github.com/d-thexium.git`
-2. Navigate to the project directory: `cd d-thexium`
-3. Install the dependencies: `npm install`
-4. Configure the application settings: `cp config.example.json config.json`
-5. Start the application: `npm start`Make sure you have Node.js and npm installed on your machine before proceeding with the installation.

 ## License

 This project is licensed under the [GPL-3.0 License](https://github.com/S2much/D-THEX-ORION/blob/main/LICENSE).